-The integrated digital decimation filter removes high-frequency content and downsamples the audio data from an initial sampling rate of 128 F_S to the final output sampling rate of F_S .
-The decimation filter provides a linear phase output response with a group delay of $17/F_S$.
-The -3 dB bandwidth of the decimation filter extends to $0.45 F_S$ and scales with the sample rate (F_S).
-The filter has minimum 75dB attenuation over the stop band from $0.55 F_S$ to 64 F_S .
-Independent digital high-pass filters are also included with each ADC channel, with a corner frequency that can be independently set to three different settings or can be disabled entirely.
+The integrated digital decimation filter removes high-frequency content and downsamples the audio data from an initial sampling rate of 128 f_S to the final output sampling rate of f_S .
+The decimation filter provides a linear phase output response with a group delay of 17/ f_S .
+The -3-dB bandwidth of the decimation filter extends to 0.45 f_S and scales with the sample rate (f_S).
+The filter has minimum 75-dB attenuation over the stop band from 0.55 f_S to 64 f_S .
+Independent digital high-pass filters are also included with each ADC channel, with a corner frequency that can be independently set.

-Because of the oversampling nature of the audio ADC and the integrated digital decimation filtering, requirements for analog anti-aliasing filtering are very relaxed.
-The TLV320AlC31 integrates a second order analog anti-aliasing filter with 20-dB attenuation at 1 MHz.
-This filter, combined with the digital decimation filter, provides sufficient anti-aliasing filtering without requiring additional external components.
+Because of the oversampling nature of the audio ADC and the integrated digital decimation filtering, requirements for analog antialiasing filtering are very relaxed.
+The TLV320AlC3105 integrates a second-order analog antialiasing filter with 20-dB attenuation at 1 MHz.
+This filter, combined with the digital decimation filter, provides sufficient antialiasing filtering without requiring additional external components.

 The ADC is preceded by a programmable gain amplifier (PGA), which allows analog gain control from 0 dB to 59.5 dB in steps of 0.5 dB.
-The PGA gain changes are implemented with an internal soft-stepping algorithm that only changes the actual volume level by one 0.5-dB step every one or two ADC output samples, depending on the register programming (see registers Page-0/Reg-19 and Page-0/Reg-22).
+The PGA gain changes are implemented with an internal soft-stepping algorithm that only changes the actual volume level by one 0.5-dB step every one or two ADC output samples, depending on the register programming (see page 0, registers 19 and 22).
 This soft-stepping ensures that volume control changes occur smoothly with no audible artifacts.
-On reset, the PGA gain defaults to a mute condition, and upon power down, the PGA soft-steps the volume to mute before shutting down.
+On reset, the PGA gain defaults to a mute condition, and on power down, the PGA soft-steps the volume to mute before shutting down.
 A read-only flag is set whenever the gain applied by PGA equals the desired value set by the register.
 The soft-stepping control can also be disabled by programming a register bit.
-When soft stepping is enabled, the audio master clock must be applied to the part after the ADC power down register is written to ensure the soft-stepping to mute has completed.
-When the ADC powerdown flag is no longer set, the audio master clock can be shut down.
+When soft stepping is enabled, the audio master clock must be applied to the part after the ADC power-down register is written to ensure the soft-stepping to mute has completed.
+When the ADC power-down flag is no longer set, the audio master clock can be shut down.